310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-you are right. my household also sympathized with how i feel…
+you are right. my household also sympathized with how i [feel]…

-and we made it an objective to work hard, and not let go of the aquarium.
+and we made it an [objective] to work hard, and not let go of the [aquarium].
 {% endbubble %}

 {% bubble Madara %}
 They’re softer on you than one would expect.
-Throwing a tantrum usually doesn’t get things through, you know?
+Throwing a tantrum usually doesn’t get things through, y’know?
 {% endbubble %}

 {% bubble Kanata v2 %}
-yes, it is because i am a very, very important living god. people would yield to me in most cases.
+yes, it is because i am a very, very important [living god]. people would [yield] to me in most cases.

-well, it is also thanks to the pressure you put on them, though. in this time period, the god’s position is weak.
+well, it is also thanks to the [pressure] you put on them, though. in this [time period], the god’s [position] is [weak].

-if a higher-up keeps a strong eye on him, he will perish away immediately… so please try not to bully him, okay?
+if a [higher-up] keeps a strong [eye] on him, he will [perish] away immediately… so please try not to bully him, okay?
 {% endbubble %}

 {% bubble Madara %}